-- (a) Gives priority to the use of brownfield sites or involves conversion of an existing building; - (b) Utilises existing services and facilities (where appropriate and practicable); - (c) Does not have a detrimental effect on residential amenity by reason of noise or other nuisance; - (d) Does not have a detrimental effect on the safe and efficient operation of the existing transport and road infrastructure; - (e) Does not result in the loss of an area which makes a significant contribution to public amenity by virtue of its open space character, appearance and function; - (f) Includes the use of sustainable and high energy efficient development using environmental technology for electricity generation, heating and cooling, where appropriate; and - (g) Where contaminated land is present, includes appropriate remediation where it can be demonstrated that this will be effective.
+- Gives priority to the use of brownfield sites or involves conversion of an existing building - II.
+Utilises existing services and facilities (where appropriate and practicable) - III.
+Does not have a detrimental effect on residential amenity by reason of noise or other nuisance - IV.
+Does not have a detrimental effect on the safe and efficient operation of the existing transport and road infrastructure - V. Does not result in the loss of an area which makes a significant contribution to public amenity by virtue of its open space character, appearance and function VI.
+Includes the use of sustainable and high energy efficient development using environmental technology for electricity generation, heating and cooling, where appropriate.